Hiring in Banking and Financial Services (Contract): Candidates take the driver’s seat in 2023 hiring activities

 Calls for better workplace wellness were driven by multiple factors.
 “The Omicron wave caused staff absenteeism and supply chain issues as workers were falling sick.
 Fears of an economic slowdown and global recession due to the Russia-Ukraine war and knock-on effects of the pandemic have led companies to implement layoffs and cost cuts.
 Candidates were feeling burnt out from extensive COVID-19 lockdowns and restrictions.
 All this combined with international borders re-opening has pushed candidates to place more emphasis on their personal well-being, employee benefits and hybrid work options when considering their next move,” Glen reveals.

-Read on to find out more about Glen’s expectations of the labour market for Banking and Financial Services professionals in 2023, with an emphasis on contracting roles.
+Read on to find out more about Glen’s expectations of the labour market and hiring trends for Banking and Financial Services professionals in 2023, with an emphasis on contracting roles.

 Stronger emphasis on soft skills